leozxliu/lammps/doc/src/Commands_parse.rst

    triple quotes can be nested in the usual manner.
 See the doc pages for those commands for examples.
 Only one of level of nesting is allowed, but that should be sufficient for most use cases.

+.. admonition:: ASCII versus UTF-8
+        :class: note

+   LAMMPS expects and processes 7-bit ASCII format text internally.
+   Many modern environments use UTF-8 encoding, which is a superset of the 7-bit ASCII character table and thus mostly compatible.
+   However, there are several non-ASCII characters that can look very similar to their ASCII equivalents or are invisible (so they look like a blank), but are encoded differently.
+Web browsers, PDF viewers, document editors are known to sometimes replace one with the other for a better looking output.
+However, that can lead to problems, for instance, when using cut-n-paste of input file examples from web pages, or when using a document editor (not a dedicated plain text editor) for writing LAMMPS inputs.
+   LAMMPS will try to detect this and substitute the non-ASCII characters with their ASCII equivalents where known.
+There also is going to be a warning printed, if this occurs.
+It is recommended to avoid such characters altogether in LAMMPS input, data and potential files.
+The replacement tables are likely incomplete and dependent on users reporting problems processing correctly looking input containing UTF-8 encoded non-ASCII characters.